ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The means by which the AS determines how to bind an access token to a key other than that presented by the client instance is out of scope for this specification, but common practices include pre-registering specific keys in a static fashion.

+The client software MUST reject any access token where the `flags` field contains the `bearer` flag and the `key` field is present with any value.

 The following non-normative example shows a single access token bound to the client instance's key used in the initial request, with a management URI, and that has access to three described resources